data-miner00/notes/content/articles/general/host-minecraft-server-locally.md

 ### Java

-The first and the most crucial component to be installed is **Java**.
-In brief, Java is a programming language as well as a platform that executes the applications written in the Java language.
-Look it up about [Java](https://www.java.com/en/download/help/whatis_java.html) if interested.
+The first and the most crucial component to be installed is [Java](https://www.java.com/en/download/help/whatis_java.html).

 Usually, Java is installed along with the Minecraft Launcher as Minecraft Java Edition is dependent on, of course, Java.
 Verify that Java is installed by typing `java --version` in the command prompt and it should result as the following output.